 Post Office (Pos Malaysia)

-To renew your license at any Pos Malaysia outlet, all you need to bring along your MyKad and your existing driver’s license.
+To renew your license at any Pos Malaysia outlet, you need to bring along your MyKad and your existing driver’s license.
 Make your way to the post office early to avoid long queues.

 Road Transport Department Malaysia (JPJ)

-You can head down to your nearest JPJ office to renew your driver’s license.
+You can head down to your nearest JPJ office to renew your driving license.
 All you need is your MyKad and your existing driving license (optional – an additional photo).
 It would usually take less than an hour for the whole process of renewing your license here.

 Urban Transformation Centre (UTC)